tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 not fulfill the same cryptographic role as renegotiation and cannot refresh the TLS main secret and consequently cannot derive new secrets from fresh key exchange input.
-This limitation applies regardless of whether the session was established with classical (EC)DHE, a hybrid classical/post-quantum exchange, or a post-quantum KEM exchange.
+This limitation applies regardless of whether the session was established with traditional (EC)DHE, a post-quantum/traditional (PQ/T) hybrid exchange, or a post-quantum KEM exchange.

 Security guidance from national agencies, such as ANSSI (France {{ANSSI}}), recommends the